 4. Central Square Farmers market

 Every Monday, consumers walk through the Central Square Farmers market along the Bishop Allen Drive to sample a broad range of fresh farm produce.
 Farmers arrange their produce from as early as 12 pm to as late as 6pm, so you can pass by during your lunch break or after work to pick your favorite fresh farm produce as you head home.
 Cambridge has a fairly large assortment of local food vendors that see a substantial customer base.
-Its ’s wonder that even some local restaurants pitch camp every Monday to sell a variety of prepared food on a scheduled rotation.
+It’s no wonder that even some local restaurants pitch camp every Monday to sell a variety of prepared food on a scheduled rotation.